 Peak walking rate: $75

 The semi-private facility is one of the more underrated courses in the country.
 Architect William “don’t call me Willie” Watson used the land and simple strategic bunkering to create an enjoyable round of golf.
-Tee times to the public can be tough during peak season, but before early June and after September, Belvedere welcomes with open arms.
+Tee times for the public can be tough during peak season, but before early June and after September, Belvedere welcomes all with open arms.

 Cadillac C.C. – Cadillac, MI